Code Examples

 Copy-paste examples for every Atlas API workflow.
-Jobs use the async pattern: submit → poll → download, or skip polling entirely with webhooks.
+Jobs use the async pattern: submit → poll → download, or use webhooks when callback signing is configured.

 Or jump straight to a working app

 pip install requestshttps://api.atlasv1.comEvery generation endpoint is async.
 You submit a job and get back a job_id.
-Then either poll GET /v1/jobs/{id} until complete, or pass a callback_url to get notified via webhook.
+Then either poll GET /v1/jobs/{id} until complete, or send X-Callback-URL to get notified via webhook when Atlas signing is configured.
 Download the result from GET /v1/jobs/{id}/result.

 Quickstart